 How can I ask somebody to be my mentor?

-Depending on the situation, you may not be comfortable simply calling somebody and formally asking “Will you be my mentor?”
-A better way to feel out the situation is to ask the person for advice—on formatting your resume for example.
+Depending on the situation, you may not be comfortable simply calling somebody and formally asking, “Will you be my mentor?”
+A better way to feel out the situation is to ask the person for advice — on formatting your resume for example.
 By asking her a few questions, you can determine if you find her helpful and want her assistance to be an ongoing relationship.

 On that note, don’t be offended if you ask somebody to be your mentor and they respond that they are too busy for the relationship.
-Instead, thank him or her and ask if they know of anybody else in their career field (or the field you hope to go into) that might be willing to help you out.
+Instead, thank them and ask if they know of anybody else in their career field (or the field you hope to go into) that might be willing to help you out.
 Chances are this person will have some great contacts and you’ll find the perfect mentor for you!

 What do I have to do as a mentee?

 As a mentee, there are certain responsibilities you should uphold in order to ensure a successful relationship.
 To start, you should initiate and schedule the plans with your mentor.
-Remember—this person is helping you.
+Remember — this person is helping you.
 Make it as easy as possible for them to do so.

 It’s important to remember that anybody can be your mentor.
-If you respect somebody for their accomplishments and they are willing to give a little time out of their schedule for you—whether formally or informally—you can build the relationship into a successful mentorship.
+If you respect somebody for their accomplishments and they are willing to give a little time out of their schedule for you — whether formally or informally — you can build the relationship into a successful mentorship.
 So don’t be afraid to ask!